Anna Karoline

-Anna Karoline is a jekt (a single-masted open cargo sailing ship) often called Nordlandsjekt, built at Brataker in Mosvik, Norway in 1876.
+Anna Karoline is a jekt (a single-masted open cargo sailing ship) often called Nordlandsjekt, built at Brataker in Mosvik Municipality, Norway in 1876.

 The jekt type was for centuries the most important freight vessel along the coast of Norway and Anna Karoline is typical for jekt vessels sailing between Northern Norway and Bergen.
 She was purchased by the museum Nordland County Museum (now the Nordland Museum) in 1954 and placed ashore at Bodøsjøen south of the center of the city of Bodø.
 The Nordland Museum has plans for constructing a large building around Anna Karoline to preserve the vessel and exhibit her as a museum ship.

 as freight vessel

 The jekt was used as a freight vessel along the Norwegian coast from around the 17th century and until the early 20th century, when the use steadily declined.
-The vessel type was built from Hardanger in the south to Beiarn in the north.
+The vessel type was built from Hardanger in the south to Beiarn Municipality in the north.
 At most around 200 jekts sailed from northern Norway to Bergen with stockfish.
 The jekt had a distinct appearance and was a sturdy freighter with a large capacity for cargo.
 Under good conditions the voyage could go fast, there are stories about voyages from Lofoten to Bergen in around three days, which makes a speed around 8 knots.
 It is possible that the vessel type is based on earlier Norwegian vessels, but that foreign vessels also have been an inspiration.
 The encyclopedia Store norske leksikon has this definition of jekt (nordlandsjekt):